Little Egypt (archaeological site)

-The Little Egypt site (9 MU 102) was an archaeological site located in Murray County, Georgia, near the junction of the Coosawattee River and Talking Rock Creek.
+The Little Egypt site (9MU102) was an archaeological site located in Murray County, Georgia, near the junction of the Coosawattee River and Talking Rock Creek.
 The site originally had three platform mounds surrounding a plaza and a large village area.
 It was destroyed during the construction of the Dam of Carters Lake in 1972.
 It was situated between the Ridge and Valley and Piedmont sections of the state in a flood plain.
 Using Mississippian culture pottery found at the site archaeologists dated the site to the Middle and Late South Appalachian culture (a regional variation of the Mississippian culture) habitation from 1300 to 1600 CE during the Dallas, Lamar, and Mouse Creek phases.

 Site description

 The site lay on a stretch of the Coosawattee River.
 It was a large village about 12.5 acre with three platform mounds and a plaza.
 Two of the mounds were over 2.5 m in height.
 The main mound was built up in four stages over the course of many years.
 Each stage may have represented the inter-generational change from a chief to his successor.
-Sometime around 1475 A.D. the site became the capital of a paramount chiefdom ruling over numerous other local villages.
+Sometime around 1475 A.D. the site became the capital of a large country ruling over many towns across southern Appalachia.